Enjoy The Amalfi Coast By Boat

 David did the paperwork while they gassed up our 5.4m rhib (rigid hulled inflatable boat).
-While they had asked about David’s boating experience when we first inquired about renting, all they required when we rented was one piece of ID and they never even took a credit card.
-Not sure that was normal practice but it couldn’t have been easier for us.
+They had asked about David’s boating experience when we first inquired about renting.
+But all they required when we rented was one piece of ID.
+And they did not even took a credit card.
+Not sure that was normal practice.
+But it couldn’t have been easier for us.

 But while the boat ride itself was less than desirable, the experience was great.
 On our first leg we headed off from Sorrento with Capri right ahead.
 While most boat renters head to Capri, this was not on our agenda this trip.

-We rounded the first big bend following another boat and found the waters a little calmer but not quite the gentle ride we had been promised.
-We had a great trip along the coast seeing the various small villages at the sea level.
+We rounded the first big bend following another boat.
+The waters were a little calmer but not quite the gentle ride we were promised.
+We had a great trip along the coast and saw the various small villages at sea level.
 In many spots there were solo houses or just steps visible down to the water.
 We were sure that locals had forever been creating steps and paths down to the water and the numerous little beaches in the coves along the shore.

 The landscape was fascinating with exposed layers visible on large rock faces.
-One rock outcropping in the water, which had clearly at one time been connected to the match in shore rocks, looked like a face when seen from one angle.
-As we traversed past, it turned into yet one more pile of rock.
+One rock outcropping in the water looked like a face when seen from one angle.
+It had clearly at one time been connected to the matching shore rocks.
+As we traversed past, it turned into yet one more pile of rocks.

 As we came closer, the town of Positano came into sharp focus.
-We had visited by bus one day but you didn’t get the full view of this colourful town on the steep hill unless you came at it by water.
-We slowed right down and cruised by taking our new set of pics.
+We had visited by bus one day.
+But we didn’t get the full view of this colourful town on the steep hill unless we came at it by water.
+We slowed right down and cruised by for a new set of pics.

-Now it was my turn at driving the boat and I had a ball.
-It had been a long time since I had last piloted a boat but this one was quite easy with a quick refresher from the captain.
-I had a ball exploring the Amalfi Coast by boat.
+Now it was my turn to drive the boat and I had a ball.
+It had been a long time since I had last piloted a boat.
+But this one was quite easy with a quick refresher from the captain.
+I had so much fun as we explored the Amalfi Coast by boat.

 Praiano For Seafood Lunch

 It was not long before we came up to the familiar coastline that was Praiano.
-We had stayed in Praiano the previous year and we knew to watch for the gleaming dome of the church, the gulley before the road tunnel and the walkway with swimming ladder at our previous hotel.
+We stayed in Praiano the previous year.
+We knew to watch for the gleaming dome of the church, the gulley before the road tunnel and the walkway with swimming ladder at our previous hotel.
 When we went close to shore to try to see into the grotto by the hotel platform, we startled a pair who were sunning naked.

 Rounding the final bend we turned the boat into the bay for the Praiano marina.
-We had been prepared to pay for docking and the 10€ fee got us an experienced hand to take care of the boat after he helped us off.
-It must have amused the locals to see us show up for lunch as we heard people commenting on the people who came in the rubber boat.
+We were prepared to pay for docking.
+The 10€ fee got us an experienced hand to take care of the boat after he helped us off.
+We were sure it amused the locals when they saw us show up for lunch.
+People commented on the people who came in the rubber boat.

-Since we had come all that way without checking to see if our restaurant was open, we were pleased to see the Petit Bar Mare still open.
-They had enclosed part of the patio to extend the season but it was warm and cozy inside this patio area.
+Since we came all that way without checking to see if our restaurant was open, we were pleased to see the Petit Bar Mare still open.
+They enclosed part of the patio to extend the season.
+But it was warm and cozy inside this patio area.
 We were greeted by momma and Salvatore, not sure if they remembered us from the previous year or whether we just entered as if coming home.

-While I still remembered the great carbonara pasta I had last year, this time we were pigging out on seafood.
+I still remembered the great carbonara pasta I had last year.
+But this time we pigged out on seafood.
 The mussels were huge, almost filling most shells.
 The seafood risotto for two was chock full of seafood.

-We would definitely try this again but plan for a better weather day.
+We would definitely try renting a boat again and explore the Amalfi Coast by boat.
 We might putter around Capri or take over one of the small beach coves along the coast.
 Maybe we will even try a sailboat next time!